 - Shake well before use.

-- Drink lots of noncaffeine liquids before, during, and after using this drug unless you are told to drink less liquid by your doctor.
+- Have your child drink extra liquids after each dose of this drug unless told to drink less liquid by your child’s doctor.

-- If you miss a dose or if you are not able to drink the solution, call your doctor to find out what to do.
+- If your child misses a dose or is not able to drink the solution, call the doctor to find out what to do.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.